Paris in January: a handy guide to discovering the city

 2. Join the Grand Prix d'Amérique celebration

-Horse lovers may want to attend this unique event that takes place every year at the end of January in Paris and where beautiful horses and their riders meet.
-Grand Prix d'Amérique, the World Harness Trotting Championship, was created in 1920 in honor of the United States as a token of appreciation for its participation in the armed conflict of the First World War.
-It is attended by the best trotters and drivers in the world, to run a distance of 2,700 meters and win the first place.
+Grand Prix d'Amérique is the World Harness Trotting Championship created in 1920 in honor of the United States as a token of appreciation for its participation in the armed conflict of the First World War.
+It is attended by the best trotters and drivers in the world, to run a distance of 2,700 meters and take first place.

 Where it takes place

-This event takes place at the Hippodrome de Vincennes; located in the 12th arrondissement of Paris on the right bank of the Seine.
+This event takes place at the Hippodrome de Vincennes, located in the 12th arrondissement of Paris on the right bank of the Seine.

 How to buy tickets